TheNewStellW/vmware-operations-guide/content/Metrics/Chapter 2 - CPU Metrics/2.2.3-esxi-host/_index.md

 PCPU means a physical hardware execution context.
 That means it is a physical core if CPU SMT is disabled, or a physical thread inside a core if SMT is enabled.
 It does not mean CPU socket.
 A single socket with 10 cores and 20 threads will have 20 PCPU counters.

 PCPU Utilization (%) tracks is a physical thread is used or not over time.
 At any given moment, a thread is either running (unhalted) or not (halted).
 So it's binary (0% or 100%).
 But over the 20 second period, the value is averaged.
-So when you see the number as 50%, it does not mean it's running 100% at half the “speed”.
+So when you see the number as 50%, it does not mean it's running 100% at half the "speed".
 It means it's running half the time, for only 10 seconds.
 Using a human analogy, think of it as a person who is either running or standing, and never walking.
 It's not considering CPU Frequency.

 Core Utilization (%) tracks at the core level.
 If one of the threads is running, then the value is 100%.
 At the core level, the average utilization in that entire period is 75%.
 In the last portion, the core still runs at 100%.
 The CPU Utilization (%) tracks this.
 As a result, CPU Utilization (%) is only relevant when hyper-threading is enabled.